sailscastshq/docs.sailscasts.com/docs/klean-ui/components/command.md

   </template>
   <template #caption>
-    Search “metrics”, use Arrow Up/Down, Home/End, and Enter, or point directly at an enabled result.
-Input focus does not jump around the list.
+    Search “metrics”, use Arrow Up/Down, Home/End, and Enter, or point at an enabled result.
+The real input keeps focus throughout.
   </template>
 </KleanPreview>

 ## Installation

-Run one command in a Vue, React, or Svelte application.
-Klean detects the framework and conventional component directory, then copies the framework-native composition and its only direct dependency.
+One command detects Vue, React, or Svelte and copies the matching framework-native file:

 <KleanInstallation
   id="command-installation"